YahooMing/YahooMing/README.md

 # 💻 About Me

 ### Hi there! 👋 I'm Oskar, a passionate developer, lifelong learner, and tech enthusiast who loves programming.
-### You might be wondering why my nickname is YahooMing.
-It's because YaoMing (my favourite basketball player) is already taken, so I had to come up with something.

 ---